Economy of India under the British Raj: Great Depression

 The worldwide Great Depression of 1929 had little direct impact on India, with only slight impact on the modern secondary sector.
 The government did little to alleviate distress, and was focused mostly on shipping gold to Britain.
 The worst consequences involved deflation, which increased the burden of debt on villagers, while lowering the cost of living.
 In terms of volume of total economic output, there was no decline between 1929 and 1934.
 Falling prices for jute and wheat hurt larger growers.
 The hardest hit sector was jute, based in Bengal, which was an important element in overseas trade.
 It had prospered in the 1920s, but was hard hit in the 1930s.
 In terms of employment, there was some decline, while agriculture and small-scale industry exhibited gains.
 The most successful new industry was sugar, which experienced growth in the 1930s.

 Aftermath

 The newly independent, but weak Union government's treasury reported annual revenue of £334 million in 1950.
 In contrast, Nizam Asaf Jah VII of Hyderabad State in South India was widely reported to have a fortune of almost £668 million at that time.
 Approximately one-sixth of the national population was urban by 1950.
 The US Dollar was exchanged at 4.97 Indian Rupees.

 In 1947, the year India gained Independence over the British Raj, 90% of India's population was rural and 55% lived below the international poverty line.
+The average life expectancy was 27 years, and the literacy rate (in 1951) was 16.7%.